exo-lang/exo/docs/object_code.md

 # Exo Object Code Syntax

-Exo is a programming language designed for performance-critical code, providing fine-grained control over code generation and optimization.
 In Exo, object code can be defined using Python-like syntax with specific annotations and constructs to model low-level programming concepts.

 This documentation explains Exo's object code syntax using the following example of a 1D convolution operation: